Andre The Giant: Fierce In The Ring But Mr. Nice Guy In Real Life

 All That Size Had To Be Good For Something

-Andre Rene Roussimoff, better known to the world as, Andre the Giant, had American wrestling fans in the palm of his hand… and that literally could have been the case!
-Andre hailed from France where he began his wrestling career at the age of 18.
+Andre the Giant hailed from France, where he began his wrestling career at the age of 18.
 He was trained by a man named, Frank Valois, a former French wrestler, himself.
 Andre’s enormous body was a sight to behold.
-Quite simply put, Andre was a GIANT, so the name just fit him to a tee.

-Andre the Giant was the first international wrestling great and was introduced to American wrestling fans when he was inducted into the World Wide Wrestling Federation (WWWF), later known as the World Wrestling Federation (WWF).
+Andre the Giant was the first international wrestling great and was introduced to American wrestling fans when he joined the World Wide Wrestling Federation (WWWF), later known as the World Wrestling Federation (WWF).

 Andre was an all-time fan favorite here in America.
-He went for some time without being defeated in the ring.
+He went 15 years withour suffering an official defeat in WWF matches, although he did lose some bouts when he wrestled outside the WWF.
 He was not only a good showman but also a giant… a gentle giant.
 Andre was such a crowd pleaser that he was the first person to ever be inducted into the WWE Hall of Fame (class of 1993).